johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-07-23-terry-pratchett-x-clacks-overhead-azure-static-webapps/index.md

 ## Who else is out there?

 It's great to know you're in good company.
 [This page](https://xclacksoverhead.org/listing/the-signal) tracks websites that are broadcasting the `X-Clacks-Overhead` header.
-You can see from the image below that it's found this website too!
+You can see from the image below that it has found this website too!

 ![screenshot of https://xclacksoverhead.org/listing/the-signal showing this blog being listed](./screenshot-x-clacks-overhead-listing.png)